-Since 1992, with the cooperation of many residents, Grand Blanc Township has been testing homes with plumbing systems that may contribute lead to the household water supply.
-If present, elevated levels of lead can cause serious health problems, especially for pregnant women and young children.
-Infants and children who drink water containing lead in excess of the action level could experience delays in their physical or mental development.
-Children could show slight deficits in attention span and learning abilities.
-Adults who drink this water over many years could develop kidney problems or high blood pressure.
+Information about lead: If present, elevated levels of lead can cause serious health problems, especially for pregnant women and young children.
 Lead in drinking water is primarily from materials and components associated with service lines and home plumbing.
-Grand Blanc Township is responsible for providing high quality drinking water, but cannot control the variety of materials used in plumbing components.
+Grand Blanc Township is responsible for providing high quality drinking water but cannot control the variety of materials used in plumbing components.
 When your water has been sitting for several hours, you can minimize the potential for lead exposure by flushing your tap for 30 seconds to 2 minutes before using water for drinking or cooking.
+If you have a lead service line, it is recommended that you run your water for at least 5 minutes to flush water from both your home plumbing and the lead service line.
 If you are concerned about lead in your water, you may wish to have your water tested.
-Information on lead in drinking water, testing methods, and steps you can take to minimize exposure is available from the Safe Drinking Water Hotline or at <http://www.epa.gov/safewater/lead>.
+Information on lead in drinking water, testing methods, and steps you can take to minimize exposure is available from the USEPA's Safe Drinking Water Hotline or at www.gptgov.com.